What do Firms Gain from Patenting? The Case of the Global ICT Industry: Data and preliminary evidence

-Having different countries on a timeline, we apply exchange rates and deflate firms' financial accounts to express nominal values in constant 2015 US dollars.
-Exchange rates from national currencies are originally provided by the Bureau Van Dijk.
-At the same time, deflators are primarily sourced from either the OECD STAN Database or Eurostat for gross output, intermediate, and capital goods by country and sector of activity, respectively.
+Although the IP module by Orbis includes patents and assignees from all over the world, we can keep only patents held by firms for which we have the basic financial information that we need for testing our hypotheses.
+Notably, we need to eliminate those countries for which we are not able to transform monetary values into real values because official statistics do not report macroeconomic deflators.
+Deflators are, thus, sourced either from national statistics offices, from Eurostat or from the OECD STAN database.
+We source deflators for gross output, intermediate inputs, and capital goods by country and sector of activity, respectively.
 In cases where deflators are unavailable at the two-digit or a more aggregate sector level, we use the GDP deflators at the country level.
 Deflators for Taiwan do not appear in the OECD or Eurostat, and we source them from the official local statistics office.